Hansa Wadkar: Career

 In 1936, Wadkar acted in her first role as a heroine in Bapubhai Pendharkar's Vijayche Lagane.
 A bilingual, made in Marathi and Hindi (Shadi Ka Maamla), it was directed by Mama Warerkar.
 The film was produced by Pendharkar's Lalit Kala Production, its "first and last" film, as Pendharkar died soon after.
 When her brother objected to the family name being used in films, her name was changed from Ratan to Hansa, and the surname Wadkar was borrowed from her actress aunt, Indira Wadkar.
 Her salary at that time was Rs.
 250 per month.
-The film was a success at the box-office.
+The film was a success at the box office.

 Wadkar worked in a few films after this for different companies, which remained incomplete.
 She then joined Golden Eagle Movietone and learned Hindi from a Hindi scholar appointed for her by the company.
 She became proficient in the language, working in several Hindi films at the time like Meena, Prem Patra, Zamana, and Raj Kumar with Chetan Anand.

-Marrying in 1937, she had to return to films once again due to shortage of money.
+Marrying in 1937, she had to return to films once again due to a shortage of money.
 She acted in two stunt films in Bhagwan Palav, having joined Harishchandrarao's company.
-The films were Bahadur Kisan, and Criminal which was released in 1939.
+The films were Bahadur Kisan and Criminal which were released in 1939.
 In 1938, she was cast in Zamana directed by Ram Daryani, starring Padma Devi who had earlier acted in India's first indigenous colour film, Kisan Kanya.
 Her co-stars were Dar (Jeevan) Gulab, Ameena and Amirbai Karnataki.